Al-Mansur: Execution of Abu Muslim and aftermath

+Relations deteriorated quickly between new caliph and general Abu Muslim, when al-Mansur sent his chamberlain Abu-al Khasib to inventory the spoils of war, and then appointed Abu Muslim governor of Syria and Egypt, outside his powerbase.
+After an increasingly acrimonious correspondence between Abu Muslim and al-Mansur, Abu Muslim feared he was going to be killed if he appeared in the presence of the Caliph.
+He later changed his mind and decided to appear in his presence due to a combination of perceived disobedience, al-Mansur's promise to keep him as governor of Khurasan, and the assurances of some of his close aides, some of whom were bribed by al-Mansur.
+He went to Iraq to meet al-Mansur in al-Mada'in in 755.
+Al-Mansur proceeded to enumerate his grievances against Abu Muslim, who kept reminding the Caliph of his efforts to enthrone him.
+Against Abu Muslim were also charges of being a zindiq or heretic.

 Fearing the increasing power of the Abbasid general Abu Muslim, who had gained popularity among the people, al-Mansur carefully planned his assassination.
 Abu Muslim was conversing with the Caliph when, at an appointed signal, four (some sources say five) of his guards rushed in and fatally wounded the general.
-John Aikin, in his work General Biography, narrates that Mansur, not content with the assassination, committed "outrages on the dead body, and kept it several days in order to glut his eyes with the spectacle."
+Al-Mansur had the mutilated corpse thown into the Tigris and bribed Abu Muslim's generals into accepting the murder as a fait accompli.
+Al-Mansur justified the murder to the people in a khutba, stating that anyone who broke his allegiance to the caliph was worthy of death.

 The execution of Abu Muslim caused uproar throughout the province of Khorasan.
 In 755 Sunpadh, an Iranian nobleman from the House of Karen, led a revolt against al-Mansur, taking the cities of Nishapur, Qumis, and Ray.
 In Ray, he seized the treasures of Abu Muslim.
 He gained many supporters from Jibal and Tabaristan, including the Dabuyid ruler, Khurshid, who was paid with money from the treasures.
-Al-Mansur ordered a force of 10,000 under Abbasid commander Jahwar ibn Marrar al-lijli to march without delay to Khorasan to put down the rebellion.
+Al-Mansur ordered a force of 10,000 under Abbasid commander Jahwar ibn Marrar al-Ijli to march without delay to Khorasan to put down the rebellion.
 Sunpadh was defeated, and Khorasan was reclaimed by the Abbasids.